 The definitive answer in 2026 is to run both, but with clear roles for each.
 Choose A+AC as your primary scaling engine when you have 10+ proven creative assets, at least $500/day in budget, and your optimization event generates 50+ weekly conversions.

-At this scale, A+AC's algorithm has enough data to outperform human targeting decisions, and based on RocketShip HQ client data, you should expect 15-30% lower CPAs than equivalent manual setups.
+At this scale, A+AC's algorithm has enough data to outperform human targeting decisions, and in our experience you should expect meaningfully lower CPAs than equivalent manual setups.
 Choose manual campaigns as your creative testing and audience discovery infrastructure.

 Use the Core/Test framework: dedicate 5-10% of total budget to manual test ad sets where you isolate new creative concepts, hooks, and formats with controlled variables.
 Winners from manual testing graduate into your A+AC campaign.